 Our degree program combines relevant liberal arts and project-based computer science to ensure students are prepared to graduate into top tech jobs.
 Our theoretical computer science courses cover topics employers tell us they value, not the same traditional content that has been static at other institutions for more than a decade.
-Our in-major courses teach computer science concepts by empowering students to apply those concepts to products they create using the same tools and technologies tech employers do the same traditional content that has been static at other institutions in data science and machine learning, front-end and backend web development, and mobile development.
-Whereas the majority of computer science students in US colleges will use real-world tools and technologies on the side - at weekend backathons or in specific electives - our entire applied computer science degree program has been designed from the ground up to teach students how to build real products that can make real impact on the world.
+Our in-major courses teach computer science concepts by empowering students to apply those concepts to products they create using the same tools and technologies tech employers do.
+We offer specific concentrations in data science and machine learning, front-end and backend web development, and mobile development.
+Whereas the majority of computer science students in US colleges will use real-world tools and technologies on the side - at weekend hackathons or in specific electives - our entire applied computer science degree program has been designed from the ground up to teach students how to build real products that can make real impact on the world.
 Students will graduate with robust portfolios demonstrating their ability to design, program, and launch cutting-edge software products.